-The novel agent, IMAB362, which stimulates the immune system to attack a certain protein expressed by many stomach cancer cells, has demonstrated a significant improvement in survival compared to standard therapy among patients with this disease.
-These results were presented at the 2016 annual meeting of the American Society of Clinical Oncology (ASCO).
+Clinical trials have demonstrated that Zolbetuximab (IMAB362) which stimulates the immune system to attack a certain protein expressed by many stomach cancer cells, have demonstrated a significant improvement in survival compared to standard therapy among patients with this disease.

 Stomach cancer, often called gastric cancer, as well as cancers of the gastroesophageal junction (GEJ) (cancers arising from the location where the esophagus – tube that leads from the mouth to the stomach – and the stomach meet), occur in over 26,000 people in the United States every year.

 Advanced gastric or GEJ cancers refer to cancer that has spread from its site origin to distant sites in the body.
 Standard therapy for these cancers results in suboptimal long-term survival rates, demonstrating a need for novel therapeutic approaches.

 The current trial evaluating the addition of zolbetuximab to oxaliplatin, leucovorin, and fluorouracil (mFOLFOX6) chemotherapy is the second trial reported to delay cancer progression and prolong survival when used to treat cancer patients with Claudin 18.2 (CLDN18.2)–positive, locally advanced unresectable or metastatic gastric or gastroesophageal junction (GEJ) adenocarcinoma.

 Researchers have identified a certain protein, called the Claudin 18.2 (CLDN18.2) protein that is expressed by several types of cancer cells, while not expressed by healthy cells.
 Zolbetuximab is a chimeric IgG1 monoclonal antibody that binds to CLDN18.2 and mediates cell death through antibody-dependent cellular cytotoxicity and complement-dependent cytotoxicity.1-3